Thalía (English-language album): Commercial performance

 Thalía achieved a moderate commercial performance.
-It sold 750,000 copies worldwide in its first three months, according to EMI Brasil.
+The album debuted at the number 11 on the US Billboard 200 chart with 50,000 units sold on its first week, becoming the highest charting album on the chart by any Latin act since Paulina Rubio's Border Girl (2002), which similarly debuted at number 11 with 56,000 copies on July 6, 2002.
+Initially, 400,000 units of the album were shipped, and sold 196,000 copies in the US until July 2005, according to Nielsen Soundscan.
 In Mexico, the album was certified Gold on November 17, 2003, by AMPROFON, denoting sales of over 50,000 units.
-As of August 2003, Thalía sold 70,000 copies in the territory.
+As of August 2003, Thalía sold 70,000 copies there.
 Elsewhere, the album peaked at number 3 in both Argentina and Greece, and number 27 in Czech Republic.

-The album debuted at the number 11 on the US Billboard 200 chart with 50,000 units sold on its first week, becoming the highest charting album by any Latin act since Paulina Rubio's Border Girl (2002), which similarly debuted at number 11 with 56,000 copies on July 6, 2002.
-Initially, 400,000 units of the album were shipped, and sold 196,000 copies in the US until July 2005, according to Nielsen Soundscan.
-The Japanese release, titled I Want You, was certified Gold by the Recording Industry Association of Japan (RIAJ), denoting shipments of 100,000 units.
-After ten weeks at the Oricon charts, in early 2004, actual sales of the album in Japan stand at 200,000 copies.
-The album entered at the number 17 at the South Korean international album charts, with over 3,000 copies sold in its first-week.
+Across Asia, Thalía debuted and peaked at number 17 on the South Korean international monthly album charts, selling 3,000 units according to the Korea Record Industry Association.
+The Japanese release, titled I Want You, was certified Gold by the Recording Industry Association of Japan (RIAJ) on September 2003, denoting shipments of 100,000 units.
+The album spent at least ten weeks on the Japanese Oricon Albums Chart peaking within the top ten, and sold an estimated 200,000 copies by early 2004.